 Behavioural and cognitive therapies

-If you have severe persistent poor sleep, your doctor may refer you to a psychologist or other health professional for behavioural and/or cognitive therapies.
+If you have severe persistent poor sleep, your doctor may refer you to a psychologist or other health professional for psychological treatments.
+These are various therapies which help re-train your brain and the way you feel, think or behave.
 Research studies have found that there is a good chance that behavioural and cognitive therapies will improve sleep in adults with insomnia.

 There are various types or therapy and they include the following: